pmeyerdk/tiq-switch/README.md

 To add the bookmarklet to your browser, drag the following link to the bookmark bar.
 [TiQ Switch](javascript:void%20function(){if(%22object%22==typeof%20utag){var%20t=prompt(%22New%20Tealium%20iQ%20environment%3F%22,utag.data[%22ut.profile%22]+%22/dev%22);if(/^(\w|[-_])*\/(\w||[-_])*$/.test(t)){for(var%20e=document.cookie.split(/=[^;]*(%3F:;\s*|$)/),a=0;a%3Ce.length;a++)/^utag_env_/.test(e[a])%26%26(document.cookie=e[a]+%22=;%20expires=Thu,%2001%20Jan%201970%2000:00:00%20GMT;%20path=/%22);document.cookie=%22utag_env_%22+utag.data[%22ut.account%22]+%22_%22+utag.data[%22ut.profile%22]+%22=//tags.tiqcdn.com/utag/%22+utag.data[%22ut.account%22]+%22/%22+t+%22/utag.js%22,window.location.reload()}else%20alert(%22Input%20not%20entered%20correctly!\r\rPlease%20enter%20in%20the%20following%20format:\rPROFILE/ENVIRONMENT\r\rExample:\rtest-site/dev\r%22)}else%20alert(%22Telium%20iQ%20not%20found%20on%20page!%22)}();)

+*JavaScript in Markdown links doesn't seem to work on GitHub.
+But you can copy the content of the file in the "dist" folder into a bookmark manually.
+If you know how to get the link working, then please let me know*

 ## How to use it

-### 1. Click the bookmarklet link
+**1. Click the bookmarklet link**

-### 2. Hopefully see the following poup
+**2. Hopefully see the following poup**
 ![TiQ Switch - Popup](https://github.com/pmeyerdk/tiq-switch/blob/master/docs/tiq-switch-popup.png?raw=true)

-### 3. Enter desired profile and enviroment in the popup
+**3. Enter desired profile and enviroment in the popup**

-### 4. Click the "OK" button to switch profile/environment
+**4. Click the "OK" button to switch profile/environment**

-### 5. You see the following error message, if an error occured
+**5. If an error occured, you see the following error message**
 ![TiQ Switch - Error](https://github.com/pmeyerdk/tiq-switch/blob/master/docs/tiq-switch-error.png?raw=true)